 Moore, waited for them to take the boy into the other room before he looked over the letter and then, sighing, handed it to Jason.
 Jason read it slowly and when he reached the end he couldn't help the two-word prayer that escaped his lips.
+"Dear Jesus."

-"Dear Jesus." ÷ He'd been sure he'd be the only one up and on the beach at sunrise and yet, as he limped down close to the water, he saw Jeffy and Cam stretching out.
+He'd been sure he'd be the only one up and on the beach at sunrise and yet, as he limped down close to the water, he saw Jeffy and Cam stretching out.
 He nodded his head in a slight bow and they started toward him.
 As they neared, Ricky smiled at them.
 "I'd be honored if you would join me."
 Both Jeffy and Cam bowed.
 "The honor would be ours," they said in unison.
 Jeffy and Cam glanced quickly at each other as if surprised they'd both used the same words.
 But Ricky wasn't surprised at all.
 His eyes moistened.
-They'd used the same words they all use, because they'd been taught by the same man; his father.
+They'd used the same words because they'd been taught by the same man.
+His father.
 The threesome turned when they saw movement behind them.
-They smiled, their hearts filling with love.
-Coming down to the beach were Mark and Joey, JoJo, Logan and young Eric, and bringing up the rear was John, Jodi and Jake Appel.
+They smiled.
+Coming down to the beach were Mark and Joey, JoJo, Logan and young Eric, and John, Jodi and Jacob Appel.
 Ricky offered the same greeting to them as they neared.
 When the entire group uttered the same response, he couldn't keep the tear from coursing down his cheek.
 "Will you do us the honor of leading?"
 John asked.